keithallatt/keithallatt/README.md

 ### Hi there 👋

+My name is Keith and I'm a casual software developer.
+I study computer science and mathematics, and love to learn!
+Here you can find most of my pet projects, and even some school projects that required a GitHub account!
+Please take a look around and feel free to explore my code!

+- 🔭 I’m currently working on the JavaTeX repo!
+  - If you want to give me any suggestions, please go to the Issues tab or make a Pull request!
+- ⚡ Fun fact: The Python Language got it's name from the British comedy troupe Monty Python!

 <!--
 **keithallatt/keithallatt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.